Roasted Rhubarb Gingerbread Cake

-The rhubarb is roasted with sugar before being added to the cake batter which ensures that it’s soft and sweet when the cake comes out of the oven (an idea I got from a Donna Hay cookbook).
+The whole stalks of rhubarb are roasted with sugar before being added to the cake batter which ensures that it’s soft and sweet when the cake comes out of the oven (an idea I got from a Donna Hay cookbook).

 - 2/3 cup butter, melted